adaltas/node-each/README.md

 ### Iteration over a list of promises

 Promises are [waiting to be resolved](./samples/iteration.promise.js).
-When the concurrency level is set to sequential (default), the behavior is similar to `Promise.all`.
+When the concurrency level is set to sequential (option `concurrency` equals `1`, default), the behavior is similar to `Promise.all`.

 ```js
 const result = await each([